Want to Build a 500hp N54? Easy.

 1. Upgraded Turbo Inlets & Outlets – 50+whp & 60+ft-lbs tq

 The catch, is that turbo inlets are a pain in the a** to install.
-The inlets only cost around $250, but the installation requires a ton of rerouting in the engine bay, and can take nearly 10 hours to complete.
+The inlets only cost around $250, but the installation can be tedious.
 We recommend this mod if you are a very handy DIY expert and can handle something of this magnitude yourself.
 If not, we recommend this if you have $1,000 to spend freely.
 Otherwise, wait to upgrade these when you upgrade to larger turbo’s if you ever plan to do so as it won’t add much of an addition install cost.

 Buy Here: N54 VRSF Stock Location Silicone Inlets